milkbottledude/woodlands-jb_tracker/Documentation.md

 max_features = 16, rfr mae = 0.6631839622641508
 ```

 Excellent MAE from max_features == 13, with the MAE being the lowest we have seen so far.
-However, similar to when we turned off bootstrap sampling, the RMSE has skyrocketed from 1.210 to 1.712 unfortunately.
+However, similar to when we turned off bootstrap sampling, the RMSE skyrocketed from 1.210 to 1.712 unfortunately.

-The improvement in MAE is big, but the increase in RMSE is even bigger, so I'll leave `max_features` at its default value for now, using all the features.
+The improvement in MAE is big, but the increase in RMSE is even bigger 😵, so I'll leave `max_features` at its default value for now, using all the features.

-For the last hyperparameter we will be tampering with, `min_samples_leaf`, the values I will be experimenting with are: [2, 4, 7, 12].
+For the last hyperparameter we will be tampering with, `min_samples_leaf`, the values I will be experimenting with are: `[2, 4, 7, 12]`.
 The default value is 1.

 ```
 min_samples_leaf_list = [2, 4, 7, 12]